Raimondi Stele

 The Raimondi Stele is a sacred object and significant piece of art of the Chavín culture of the central Andes in present-day Peru.
-The Chavín were named after Chavín de Huantar, the main structure found in ruin at this archaeological site.
+The Chavín were named after Chavín de Huantar, the main structure found in ruins at this archaeological site.
 The Chavín are believed to have occupied this space from 1500 BCE to 300 BCE, which places them in the Early Horizon period of Andean cultures.
 The Early Horizon came to rise after the spread and domination of Chavín art styles, namely the hanging pendant eye and anthropomorphism/zoomorphism of feline, serpent, and crocodilian creatures.
-The stele is seven feet high, made of highly polished granite, with a lightly incised design featuring these key artistic choices shown in the depiction of the Staff God.
+The stele is 1.98 m high, 74 cm wide, and 15 cm thick, made of highly polished granite, with a lightly incised design featuring these key artistic choices shown in the depiction of the Staff God.
 After not being found in situ (in its original intended position), the stele now is housed in the courtyard of the Museo Nacional de Arqueología Antropología e Historia del Perú in Lima.